generate qr code java: Complete QR Code Signing Guide

 **Q:** *What data can I encode in the QR code?*

-A: Anything you want—plain text, URLs, JSON, XML.
-Keep it under ~200 characters for reliable scanning.
-For larger payloads, encode a short URL that points to the full data.
+**A:** Any text, URL, JSON, or XML—preferably under 200 characters for reliable scanning.
+For larger payloads, encode a short URL that points to the full data on a server.

 **Q:** *How do I verify QR code signatures programmatically?*